-The Children's Commissioner is calling for the Children's Wellbeing and Schools Bill to amend Section 58 of the Children Act 2004 to remove the defence of 'reasonable punishment' in England.
-This law change is sometimes referred to as a 'smacking ban', however the Commissioner believes that describing it in this way trivialises the issue, is misleading about the types of behaviour that would come under scrutiny, and misleadingly implies the creation of a new offence.
+The Children's Commissioner is calling for the Children's Wellbeing and Schools Bill to remove the defence of 'reasonable punishment' in England in common law and the Children Act 2004.
+This law change is sometimes referred to as a 'smacking ban', however the Commissioner believes that describing it in this way trivialises the issue, is misleading about the types of behaviour that would come under scrutiny, and implies the creation of a new offence.